Ryukyuan languages: Classification and varieties

 The Ryukyuan languages belong to the Japonic language family, related to the Japanese language.
-The Ryukyuan languages are not mutually intelligible with Japanese—in fact, they are not even mutually intelligible with each other—and thus are usually considered separate languages.
+The Ryukyuan languages are not mutually intelligible with Japanese—indeed, Ryukyuan languages are largely not mutually intelligible with each other—and thus are usually considered separate languages.
 However, for socio-political and ideological reasons, they have often been classified within Japan as dialects of Japanese.
 Since the beginning of World War II, most mainland Japanese have regarded the Ryukyuan languages as a dialect or group of dialects of Japanese.

 The Okinawan language is only 71% lexically similar to, or cognate with, standard Japanese.
 Even the southernmost Japanese dialect (Kagoshima dialect) is only 72% cognate with the northernmost Ryukyuan language (Amami).
 The Kagoshima dialect of Japanese, however, is 80% lexically similar to Standard Japanese.
 There is general agreement among linguistics experts that Ryukyuan varieties can be divided into six languages, conservatively, with dialects unique to islands within each group also sometimes considered languages.

 A widely accepted hypothesis among linguists categorizes the Ryukyuan languages into two groups, Northern Ryukyuan (Amami–Okinawa) and Southern Ryukyuan (Miyako–Yaeyama).
 Many speakers of the Amami, Miyako, Yaeyama and Yonaguni languages may also be familiar with Okinawan since Okinawan has the most speakers and once acted as the regional standard.
 Speakers of Yonaguni are also likely to know the Yaeyama language due to its proximity.
 Since Amami, Miyako, Yaeyama, and Yonaguni are less urbanized than the Okinawan mainland, their languages are not declining as quickly as that of Okinawa proper, and some children continue to be brought up in these languages.